-To start with most essential and basic IGCSE Economics notes, let us consider market price.
+To start with the most essential and basic IGCSE Economics notes, let us consider the market price.

 Market prices depend on the levels of demand and supply.
 These levels rise and fall according to a number of factors, and can have a big impact on the success of a business.

 A market is any place where buyers and sellers meet to trade products.
-The market price is the amount customers are charged for each item which depend on the demand and supply.
+The market price is the amount customers are charged for each item which depends on the demand and supply.

-Demand is the amount of a product customers are prepared to buy at different prices.
+Demand is the number of product customers is prepared to buy at different prices.